-5. In S corporations, the percentage of ownership held by the ESOP is not subject to income tax at the federal level (and usually the state level as well): That means, for instance, that there is no income tax on 30% of the profits of an S corporation with an ESOP holding 30% of the stock, and no income tax at all on the profits of an S corporation wholly owned by its ESOP.
+- Tax Exemptions: Owners are not taxed twice on the ownership percentage held by the ESOP.
+Profits attributed to the ESOP are exempted from federal and sometimes state income tax.
+That means, for instance, that there is no income tax on 30% of the profits of an S corporation with an ESOP holding 30% of the stock, and no income tax at all on the profits of an S corporation wholly owned by its ESOP.
 Note, however, that the ESOP still must get a pro-rata share of any distributions the company makes to owners.

 DISCLAIMER: The Articles displayed on this website do not constitute legal advice, nor do they substitute for the advice of qualified professionals.
 While the Articles displayed on this website are designed to provide information regarding the subject matter covered, we cannot guarantee the accuracy of any statements contained therein.
 If any legal advice or expert assistance is required, the services of qualified professionals should be sought.